Research interests at TOMSBio lab

 At TOMSBio lab we are interested in the transcriptional regulation of secondary metabolism.
 This has included genomic analyses of transcription factor families and global gene expression analyses, as well as an interest in systems biology approaches integrating transcriptomics and metabolomics datasets.
 The current focus of the laboratory is the study at a global level of gene regulatory networks that control phenylpropanoid and isoprenoid metabolism in climacteric and non-climacteric fleshy fruits, such as tomato (Solanum lycopersicum) and grapevine (Vitis vinifera), respectively.
 We are also interested in several other species holding potential pharmaceutical properties that make them important for drug discovery and improvement of functional foods [Read More].

 Our laboratory is in the Program for Systems Biology of Molecular Interactions and Regulation at the Institute of Integrative Systems Biology (I2SysBio).
-Research group of José Tomás Matus Picero.
+Research group of Dr. José Tomás Matus Picero.